coderforlife/ms-compress/README.md

 * Compression very "rough" but works
  * Potentially has issues with non-32k window sized
- * CAB compressed data may not actually be CAB compliant
  * Does not support creation of aligned offset blocks but all other features implemented
  * Compression ratio is worse than Microsoft WIM LZX compression (in most cases, in a few cases it is slightly better)
+ * Does not seem to create length/offset pairs in CAB data
  * Speed untested
 * Decompression based on 7-zip code
+ * Should work for all valid WIM compressed data
- * Should work for all valid WIM and CAB compressed data
+ * Should work for all valid CAB compressed data <= 0x8000 in size (needs a refit like the compression functions to work on larger)

 LZNT1
 -----